Shed Styles: What are the 11 Most Popular Types of Sheds?

 Fairly easy for a beginner to construct

 This shed style is perfect for those who want a personal workshop in their backyard.
 This shed style needs windows to ensure enough ventilation while you work.

 So, if you need extra space for your tools or even outdoor storage for heavy machinery, the craftsman style is the way to go.

 Snow and rain run off well

 Not suitable for heavy winds

-Different types of sheds come with distinct heights.
-This flat roof style has a low profile making it perfect for certain neighbourhoods.
-It has the construction of regular sheds, but its shed walls have almost equal height.
+Different types of sheds come in various heights.
+The flat roof style has a low profile making it perfect for some neighborhoods.
+It has the construction of regular sheds, but its walls have almost equal height.

 A beginner can build it effortlessly